-A fruity, summery twist on a classic drink, this Spicy Strawberry Watermelon Margarita kicks up the heat and flavor a notch with strawberries and jalapeno-infused tequila!
+A fruity, summery twist on a classic drink, this Spicy Watermelon Margarita kicks up the heat and flavor a notch with strawberries and jalapeno-infused tequila!

 Those dog days of summer arrived long ago, and they’re showing no signs of any chill.